 I have worked in recruitment for 11 years.
 One year in high street commercial recruitment and the last 10 years in education recruitment.

 I heard about Smile through social media back in 2015.
-They always shared lots of fun updates and posts on Linkedin.
+They always shared lots of fun updates and posts on LinkedIn.
 I could see how quickly the company was growing and always felt the culture would suit me.

-One thing that caught my eye, in particular, was the Smile Wall.
+One thing that caught my eye, in particular, was the Smile board game.
 I loved the way they tracked their consultant's achievements from the beginning of their Smile journey using a visual ladder of success, with clear goals and rewards for all.
 What a great way of showcasing just how quickly people were progressing within the company.